Mortumm/mortumm.github.io/about.md

 ## CV

 Here is an overview of my past work experiences and projects.
-For more detailed information about my background, including my education and skills, please visit my [LinkedIn profile](https://www.linkedin.com/in/nuno-mendes-engineer/).
+For more detailed information about my background, including my education and occupation, please visit my [LinkedIn profile](https://www.linkedin.com/in/nuno-mendes-engineer/).

 ### Work

 - **Public Library**

   Service and security management: Managing a small team, system administrator, helpdesk enthusiast, problem and conflict solver.
-A very, and I mean very versatile and sometimes challenging though rewarding work environment.

 - **Security**